NOAA-PSL/graph-ufs/prototypes/ocn_only/R3/README.md

 use half precision: False
 mesh size         : 5

-## Outcome The result was overfitting, so I killed the job after epoch 50
+## Outcomes
-without running the inference, which would use the last overfitted checkpoint.
+[T1M] First training attempt.
+The result was overfitting, so I killed the job after epoch 50 without running the inference, which would use the last overfitted checkpoint.
 I'm not computing the inference as of now, but if needed, we can use a checkpoint before overfitting, say, epoch 10, to produce inferences.

 I also used latent size = 192 in this configuration and ran a long training, but the training started spitting nan values after epoch 16.
 Below are the take